As we prepare for Valentine’s Day, I’m tickled to share that I have found THE one.

 - Make sure you store this icing in an air tight container!
 This is the consistency of thick royal icing, and is ready to be thinned as needed!

 Once baked, let them cool, and then it’s time for the decorating process!
-There are so many great people you can find online that will show you step-by-step instructions on how to decorate beautiful sugar cookies, but this post is all about the envelopes!
+There are so many great people you can find online who will show you step-by-step instructions on how to decorate beautiful sugar cookies, but this post is all about the envelopes!
 If you recall, I showed you how to do something similar with rice krispie treats last year, HERE!
 This year, we’re doing it on a sugar cookie.

 I tend to have three levels of icing thickness when I’m decorating; the original recipe (used to hold things together like gingerbread houses), the piping thickness (finishing touches), and the flooding icing (to cover the cookies).
 It may take a little practice and patience to figure this out, but the recipe I linked makes A LOT, so you’ll have plenty to play around with!